 Student Representation.
 The Faculty Assembly may request student representation on certain councils and notify the Student Senate to appoint those representatives.

 Council Procedures.
 Councils meet as needed.
 A majority constitutes a quorum.
-Councils may adopt rules consistent with University policy.
+Councils may adopt rules consistent with university policy.

 Reports.
 Each Council and faculty representative on University Committees shall report to the Faculty Assembly at regular meetings.
 Written reports must be submitted to the Secretary.
 The Faculty Assembly may approve, amend, reject, or refer recommendations.